 Puro Beach Club – relax in a classy location

-Located just a short trip from Palma, this beach club is perfect to spend a day or some hours at when you just want to relax.
-The beach club it self is located on a cliff platform in the ocean and if you dare, you can jump in the water from there.
+Located just a short trip from Palma, this beach club is perfect to spend a day or some hours when you just want to relax.
+The beach club itself is located on a cliff platform in the ocean.
+If you dare, you can jump in the water from there.
 If not, Puro Beach Club also has a bool.
-The beach club is clique and in luxury Ibiza-style with white cabana tanning beds – basically everything is white and luxury looking here – nothing to disturb your day of relaxation.
-Their food menu has standard options such as sandwiches, quesadillas, simple tapas and burgers, but the food is actually good!
+The beach club is chic and in luxury Ibiza style with white cabana tanning beds.
+Basically, everything is white and luxury-looking here.
+Nothing to disturb your day of relaxation.
+Their food menu has standard options such as sandwiches, quesadillas, simple tapas, and burgers, but the food is actually good!

 Carrer de Pagell, 1, 07610 Can Pastilla, Islas Baleares

-Biking is most of the time my absolute favorite way to get around a city – you get around fast and easily all while you get to see the city and work out at the same time – what is not to love?
-Bike rental is possible in Mallorca, and there is even a very long bike ride along the boardwalk that you can bike for hours.
+Biking is most of the time my absolute favorite way to get around a city.
+You get around fast and easily all while you get to see the city and work out at the same time.
+What is not to like?
+Bike rental is possible in Mallorca.
+There is even a very long bike ride along the boardwalk that you can bike for hours.

 Explore the Old Town – and get lost there

-Palma has an Old Town area where all the old, classic and historical buildings can be found such as the stunning cathedral and the Gaudi building and nestled in the little crooked streets and alleyways that are all very old and romantic.
-The Old Town is the kind of place where you should take couple of hours off to just go off the beaten track, get lost and explore on your own.
+Palma has an Old Town area where lots of the old, classic, and historical buildings are located.
+Examples are the stunning cathedral and the Gaudi building.
+They are nestled in the little crooked streets and alleyways that are all very old and romantic.
+The Old Town is the kind of place where you should take a couple of hours off to just go off the beaten track, get lost, and explore on your own.

 Other places to see around Mallorca

-Port Andratx and beach club Gran Folies – fancy fishertown and beach club
+Port Andratx and beach club Gran Folies – fancy fisherman’s town and beach club

-Even though Port Andratx in an ancient city, it has today become one of the hotspots in Europe where the rich, fancy and famous are on vacation and on the hill sides that surround the marina and the beach, the one house is bigger than the other, possibly owned by models and movie stars.
-Go there in the day time to hang out at beach club Gran Folies, a beach club hanging on the side of a cliff with a good restaurant, cute umbrellas and a salt water pool.
-It is also possible to jump in the water from the cliffs, but some days the water can be pretty rowdy.
-Since Port Andratx is a fishtown, it has an outstanding selection of seafood restaurants.
-Take a walk along the waterside restaurant all situated along the beach and marina with a great view of the mountain and sunset and pick out a restaurant to have dinner at.
+Even though Port Andratx is an ancient city, it has today become one of the hotspots in Europe.
+This is where the rich, fancy, and famous are on vacation.
+Go there in the daytime to hang out at the beach club Gran Folies.
+Gran Folies is a beach club hanging on the side of a cliff.
+It features a good restaurant, cute umbrellas, and a saltwater pool.
+It is also possible to jump in the water from the cliffs, but some days the water can be pretty rough.
+Since Port Andratx is a fisherman’s town, it has an outstanding selection of seafood restaurants.
+Take a walk along the waterside restaurant all situated along the beach and marina with a great view of the mountain and sunset to pick out a restaurant to have dinner at.